Adithiya1111/CodeAlpha_NetworkSniffer/README.md

-📌 Objective
-To create a graphical tool that allows users to monitor and inspect IP network traffic in real time.
-The application captures and displays source and destination IPs, protocol types, and a snippet of packet payloads.
+🎯 Objective/Purpose
+To capture and inspect live network traffic.

+To analyze how protocols like IP, TCP, UDP, and ICMP behave.

+To learn how to extract useful data like source/destination IPs, protocol types, and payloads.

+To use Python libraries to implement a basic version of tools like Wireshark.

 ⚙️ Tools & Libraries Used
 Python: Programming language.